All Products

 • Recommended processing logic:

-1. Update device properties.
+1. Update the device properties.

-2. Submit the updated properties.
+2. Report the updated properties.

-• The processing logic of the sample code:
+• Processing logic in the sample code:

 • ICA standard data format (Alink JSON)